Starting Decarbonising the Most Expensive Sector Makes Economic Sense

 • Next, they can identify what needs to happen to achieve these objectives in every sector and derive sectoral objectives.
 For instance, reducing emissions by 50% may require retrofitting all buildings and transforming transportation systems.

 • Then, they should analyse what actionable short-term targets would put their country on track to achieve these sectoral objectives at the lowest possible cost.
-For instance, retrofitting all buildings by 2050 may be achieved at the lowest cost if they start investing a significant amount of resources by 2020.
+For instance, retrofitting all buildings by 2050 may be achieved at the lowest price if significant resources are invested by 2020.

-• The final step would be to design the combination of policies and measures – from performance standards to innovation subsidies and infrastructure investment – that are able to effectively deliver those targets .”
+• The final step would be to design the combination of policies and measures – from performance standards to innovation subsidies and infrastructure investment – that can effectively deliver those targets .”

 To read the entire study and the non-technical summary, click the links below: